mihirchronicles/mihirchronicles.github.io/content/bookshelf/how-to-win-friends-and-influence-people.md

 -  Mark Twain used similar tricks like Abraham Lincoln.
 He would lose his temper occasionally and write letters to blow off steam, and the letters didn't do real harm.
 The letters were never mailed because his wife secretly lifted them out of the mail.
 - When dealing with people, let us remember we are not dealing with creatures of logic.
 We are dealing with creatures of emotion, creatures bristling with prejudices and motivated by pride and vanity.
 - Benjamin Franklin in his own words at an early age, “I will speak ill of no man and speak all good I know of everybody.”
-- Any fool can criticize, condemn and complain—and most fools do.
+- Any fool can criticize, condemn and complain-and most fools do.
 But it takes character and self-control to be understanding and forgiving.
 - Often parents are tempted to criticize their children.
 Before you criticize them, read one of the classics of American journalism, “Father Forgets.”
 It's about a father who realizes that he had only criticized his boy when the little boy was just doing his thing.
 - Instead of condemning people, try to understand them.